NEONScience/NEON-Data-Skills/tutorials/Other/GEE/03_change_detection/3a_interannual_exploratory_analysis.md

 Now that you've read in these two datasets over all the years, we encourage you to explore the different layers and see if you notice any patterns!

-Next let's difference the CHMs from different years.
-We will difference 2018 and 2021 because these years were both collected with the Riegl Q780 system and so have a vertical resolution (CHM height cutoff) of 2/3 m.
+Next let's calculate the difference between the CHMs from different years.
+We will difference the CHMs from 2018 and 2021 because these years were both collected with the Riegl Q780 system and so have a vertical resolution (CHM height cutoff) of 2/3 m.
 By contrast the Gemini system (which was used in 2017 and 2020) has a 2m cutoff, so some of the smaller shrubs are not resolved with that sensor.
 It is important to be aware of factors such as these that may affect the interpretation of the data!
 We encourage all AOP data users to read the associated metadata pdf documents that are provided with the data products (when downloading from the data portal or using the API).

 For more information on the vertical resolution, read the footnotes at the end of this lesson.